 With millions of websites online, search engine optimization (SEO) is more important than ever.
 In this article, we will focus mainly on how to optimize your website for the largest search engine in the world – Google.
 Since Google is the biggest traffic source for almost any website, it is crucial to get your website listed immediately.
-This article will help you with the basic setup so that your site will be listed correctly, and that the right information will be displayed in the search engine results.
+This article will help you with the basic setup so that your site gets listed correctly, and that the right information gets displayed in the search engine results.

 What is Search Engine Optimization (SEO)?

 Search Engine Optimization is a practice that helps improve the structure and content of your website in a way that is friendly to search engines, such as Google, Bing, etc. It helps your website get listed higher and display relevant information in the search results.
 As a result, it will drive more visitors to your website and help attract those that may be interested in the type of content you are displaying on it.